-I also uncover a novel effect, termed a reversal externality, that works through prices during the boom.
+An additional effect, termed a reversal externality, works through prices during the boom.
 When agents invest in risky assets in good times they bid up their prices.
 This can feed pessimism tomorrow by impacting the magnitude of behavioral biases in the future.
-For instance, if agents are simply extrapolating price changes, a high price in the past is a force that pushes agents towards irrational pessimism later.
-Hence an increase in prices today will cause a reversal tomorrow, which will tighten collateral constraints and prevent all intermediaries from rolling over their debt in a crisis.
+For instance, if agents are simply extrapolating price changes, a high price in the past is a force that pushes agents towards irrational pessimism later (Farhi and Werning 2020).
+Hence an increase in prices today will cause a reversal in beliefs tomorrow, which will tighten collateral constraints and prevent all intermediaries from rolling over their debt in a crisis.

-Notably, these externalities can still be present even when private agents are fully sophisticated and the planner shares the same beliefs as the market.
+Notably, these externalities are present even when private agents are fully sophisticated about future biases, and even if the market shares the same beliefs as the regulator.
 Even though financial intermediaries can be fully aware that the market will be irrationally panicking in a future financial crisis, their decisions are still privately optimal.
 Atomistic intermediaries cannot coordinate to collectively reduce their leverage or decrease asset prices in order to alleviate the effects of future pessimism.
 Only an intervention from the planner can solve these externalities, showing that naïvety or belief differences between policymakers and market participants are not key for these results.

 How can one interpret these results of the model in terms of real-world policy?
 The tax on short-term borrowing can naturally be interpreted as capital structure regulation.
 If behavioral biases fluctuate along the business cycle, the optimal level of these restrictions is time-varying.
-My model thus calls for the use of counter-cyclical capital buffers.4 It shows that the time-variation should not only track the contemporaneous extent of over-optimism in financial markets, but should also consider how it will influence the future realizations of behavioral biases in eventual financial crises, as well as the expected impact of future prices on future biases.
+My model thus calls for the use of counter-cyclical capital buffers.
+It shows that the time-variation should not only track the contemporaneous extent of over-optimism in financial markets, but should also consider how it will influence the future realizations of behavioral biases in eventual financial crises, as well as the expected impact of future prices on future biases.
 Similarly, to regulate the quantity of investment, regulators can rely on the implementation of Loan-to-Value (LTV) ratios.
 The optimal LTV limit should also be time-varying, and should closely track the same behavioral biases as do the counter-cyclical capital buffers.
-The presence of the reversal externality however calls for the use of a third instrment in order to control prices.
-I show that monetary policy can be used as a complementary tool: even when counter-cyclical capital buffers and LTV ratios can be flexibly adapted, an increase in the interest rate can be beneficial.
-By low-ering contemporaneous asset prices, monetary policy influences the future equilibrium determination when sentiment is endogenous.
-The future price crash inside a financial crisis will be less severe, mitigating the reversal externality and relaxing collateral constraints.
+The presence of the reversal externality however calls for the use of a third instrument in order to control prices.
+Monetary policy can be used as a complementary tool: even when counter-cyclical capital buffers and LTV ratios can be flexibly adapted, an increase in the interest rate can be beneficial.
+By lowering contemporaneous asset prices, monetary policy influences the future equilibrium determination when sentiment is endogenous.
+The future price crash inside a financial crisis will be less severe, mitigating the excess pessimism and relaxing collateral constraints.
 Such action does not require any information about biases in the boom phase, and is robust to the level of sophistication of agents.
-My model thus suggests that the concern for the central bank should not only be placed on whether prices are rational, but also on whether price booms will trigger further rounds of price extrapolation later on.5
+This suggests that the concern for the central bank should not only be placed on whether prices are rational, but also on whether price booms will trigger further rounds of price extrapolation later on.

-4Counter-cyclical capital buffers are at the center of the Basel III regulatory framework.
+&lt;sup>5Counter-cyclical capital buffers are at the center of the Basel III regulatory framework.
 My model shows how to optimally vary the levels of buffers when sentiment is fluctuating.